-The municipal component of the PTP has generated outstanding results over the years with both transit and transportation (roadway/neighborhood) improvements completed in the 33 participating Cities.
+The municipal component of the PTP has generated outstanding results over the years with both transit and transportation (roadway/neighborhood) improvements completed in the 33 participating cities.
 Circulator/Trolley or On-Demand Transit systems supported by the PTP are successfully operating in 31 of the participating municipalities.
 The pre-pandemic annual ridership was over 14 million passengers in FY 2019.
 The ridership declined significantly to 5.4 million passengers in FY 2021 due to service suspensions and reduction in service during the COVID-19 pandemic.
-However, a significant increase in ridership to approximately 9.06 million passengers in FY 2022 was noted.
+However, there is a significant increase in ridership in the subsequent years.
+The ridership is approximately 10.8 million passengers in FY 2023.